Senior Accounting Officer must provide a certificate to HMRC: what must a SAO certify

 It is for an SAO to consider whether any particular shortcoming or area for improvement identified in the tax accounting arrangements means that those arrangements were not appropriate and therefore that a qualified certificate is required.
 ‘Hybrid’ certificates that state that the tax accounting arrangements were appropriate but then list shortcomings or areas for improvement are not acceptable.

 As long as the SAO makes a well-reasoned and balanced judgement about whether or not to include a particular issue on the certificate, HMRC is very unlikely to consider an omission to be careless or deliberate, see SAOG18600.
-The SAO may want to discuss any areas of doubt with the company’s Customer Relationship Manager (CRM) or the Mid-sized Business Customer Engagement Team (CET) as part of their open dialogue with HMRC.
+The SAO may want to discuss any areas of doubt with the company’s Customer Compliance Manager (CCM) or the Mid-sized Business Customer Engagement Team (CET) as part of their open dialogue with HMRC.
 However such discussion will not alter or remove the SAO’s obligations to make the judgements or decisions necessary to carry out their main duty and to provide a clear, unambiguous certificate confirming whether or not the company had appropriate tax accounting arrangements throughout the financial year.

 The SAO certificate is not the vehicle for disclosing individual accounting errors.
-The company should use normal channels for disclosing any such errors, such as their CRM or the CET.
+The company should use normal channels for disclosing any such errors, such as their CCM or the CET.
 It is not an obligation of the SAO to make such disclosures.